 I like going to MINWR in the dog days of summer when it’s quiet.
 It may not be the greatest time for wildlife, but there’s still plenty to see and photograph.
 As a bonus there are usually fewer people there too.
 I had Black Point all to myself for most of my drive – a very special privilege and well worth getting up early for.

 Thanks for stopping by and reading my blog.
-Covid is surging out there again.
-Please take care of yourselves and each other.
-And if you can, make some photos!
+Hang in there, cherish your friends and loved ones, and take care of each other.
+And if you can – make some (new) photos!